mculhane/project-notebook/November 9.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+I think the most pressing issue for our project is the intermediate representation, mostly because it directly impacts both the syntax and the semantics (which could otherwise be developed separately).
+In particular, we are spending a lot of time thinking about how we could model both recurrences and dependencies (and, as more of a challenge, dependencies between recurring tasks).
+This question will directly inform how we structure tasks and the sorts of data structures we use to model them, so it is imperative that we get a (hopefully good) solution soon.

 **What questions do you have for your critique partners?
 How can they best help you?**

+Because I focused on the Sublime component of our project this week, I'll focus my questions on that topic.

+Does a Sublime plugin make sense and/or sound useful as a way of managing tasks?
+(Clearly, a Sublime plugin would limit our target audience to people who actually use a text editor like Sublime Text.)
+Also, what level of detail would make sense for a Sublime plugin?

+Should a Sublime Text plugin look like set of tools and syntax to improve the experience of natively writing in our language, or should it provide a more sophisticated interface that hides the underlying language and instead only uses it as a database for loading/storing tasks?
+There are pros and cons to the two approaches.
+The first highlights and showcases our language, while the second introduces a more robust and complete user experience.
+We may need/want a combination of these approaches, perhaps writing natively in our DSL to create/modify tasks, but then also providing useful aggregations of that data (such as tasks due in the next 2 days or tasks that are not "blocked" by dependencies or future start dates).

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**